ssyht/Terraform_MCD_Pages/pages/ch2.md

 ## 2.1 Overview

-In this chapter, you’ll use AWS CloudShell (a browser-based shell with AWS CLI pre-configured) to run Terraform.
-Keep everything temporary and lightweight by installing Terraform into /tmp for the current session only.
-Store Terraform state and plugin cache in /tmp to avoid CloudShell home-directory quotas.
-Write a minimal Terraform config that creates a VPC, public subnet, route to the internet, a unique egress-only security group (sample_terra-*), and a t2.medium Ubuntu 22.04 EC2 instance.
-Launch infrastructure with terraform apply, verify outputs, and destroy when done.
+In this chapter, you’ll use AWS CloudShell (browser-based shell with AWS CLI) to run Terraform.
+We’ll keep the setup lightweight by installing Terraform to /tmp for this session and storing Terraform state and plugin cache in /tmp to avoid home-directory limits.

+You’ll write a minimal Terraform config that creates a VPC, public subnet, internet route, a unique egress-only security group (sample_terra-*), and an Ubuntu 22.04 t2.medium EC2 instance—then apply, verify outputs, and destroy when finished.

+## 2.2 Launch EC2 Instance